Get

 Image Credit: Burhan Oral GUDU, Shutterstock

-Bred to resemble wild cats, the California Spangled looks distinctly leopard-like with its spotted coat and lean, muscular body.
+Bred to resemble wild cats, the California Spangled looks distinctly leopard-like with their spotted coat and lean, muscular body.
 They may appear wild, but the California Spangled is anything but: They are particularly affectionate and form strong bonds with their owners.
-They are docile, gentle, and loving cats that are fond of both children and other pets.
-These cats have a life expectancy of 10-12 years.
+They are docile, gentle, and loving cats that are usually fond of other pets.
+The breed has only so far been recognized by the American Cat Association.
+It is believed that these cats may have a life expectancy of 10-12 years, but there is no available data to confirm it at the moment.

 bi color cymric cat